LA Bars, Theaters, Closed Gyms – Up News Info Los Angeles

 MARCH 11TH: The Paley Center announces that it will postpone its PaleyFest LA event, which was scheduled to begin on March 13.
 The Paley Center said it was exploring options to reschedule the festival and that all ticket purchases would be honored for the new days.

-MARCH 11TH: The Wallis Annenberg Center for the Performing Arts announces that all productions, performances, public gatherings and educational programs until March 31 have been canceled or postponed, including "Romantics Anonymous,quot;, "Emil and the Detectives,quot; and Johnny's full concert Gandelsman Bach Cello Suites on violin. .
+MARCH 11TH: The Wallis Annenberg Center for the Performing Arts announces that all productions, performances, public gatherings and educational programs until March 31 have been canceled or postponed, including "Romantics Anonymous,quot;, "Emil and the Detectives,quot; and the Johnny Gandelsman concert Complete Bach Cello Suites on violin. .
 No new dates were immediately announced.

 MARCH 11TH: Organizers cancel the annual Electronic Entertainment Expo (E3), scheduled for June at the Los Angeles Convention Center.
 In 2017, the world's largest tech show brought more than 68,000 people to the city and generated more than $ 75 million, according to the Los Angeles Business Journal.